 How to prevent sugar overload

-On Halloween, children often bring home hoards of candy while parents hope it’s gone before the kids eat their weight in chocolate.
-To keep the kids (and yourself) from over-consuming unhealthy treats, try these tips from Renee Porter, a clinical nutritionist at Children’s Colorado.
+On Halloween, children often bring home hoards of candy, while parents hope it’s gone before the kids eat their weight in chocolate.
+To keep children (and yourself) from over-consuming unhealthy treats, try these tips from the nutrition experts at Children’s Colorado:

 - Eat a healthy dinner before trick-or-treating.
-This will keep children from eating a dinner of candy while trick-or-treating.
+This will keep children from eating a dinner of candy.

 - Trick-or-treat earlier in the evening.
 This limits the amount of time children have to collect candy.
 It also allows parents and children to come home earlier to hand out excess candy to trick-or-treaters.